PetrKryslUCSD/FinEtoolsDeforLinear.jl/README.md

 ## <a name="past-news"></a>Past news

+- 05/27/2024: Remove unsupported functions.
+Adjust to FinEtools 8.
+- 04/25/2024: Add utilities for split of isotropic elastic moduli.
 - 02/25/2024: Update documentation.
 - 02/01/2024: Improve test coverage of IM and ESNICE elements.
 - 01/08/2024: Fix bug in the modal analysis algorithm.